-A representative flight envelope for a commercial subsonic transport (jet) airplane is shown in the figure below, with an actually measured flight envelope with test points identified in the figure below.
+A representative flight envelope for a commercial subsonic transport (jet) airplane is shown in the figure below, with measured test points also being identified.
 In this case, the graphs are defined in terms of the airspeed and the flight Mach number, the significance of the Mach number already being discussed.
 At lower airspeeds, the envelope is bounded by the stalling speeds in the “clean” configuration.
 The stall region of the flight envelope needs little further elaboration other than it is a complex aerodynamic region involving flight at low airspeeds and high angles of attack, which also depends on how the airplane is configured, e.g., flaps up or down, landing gear up or down, etc. The stall boundary is always defined carefully during flight testing.
-Usually, it requires many tests to establish reasonable confidence that the stall boundary, handling qualities, and other characteristics of the airplane at the stall have been explored for all flight combinations (e.g., weights and altitudes).
+Usually, it requires many tests to establish reasonable confidence that the stall boundary, handling qualities, and other airplane characteristics at the stall have been explored for all flight combinations (e.g., weights and altitudes).

 At higher airspeeds, the limits of flight are dictated by the maximum operating Mach number, which is called , with the corresponding airspeed being called the maximum operating airspeed or VMO.
 In operational service, the airplane will cruise at an airspeed somewhat lower than this recommended airspeed (which will appear in the airplane’s operating manual and procedures).

-While fundamental engineering issues are key here, non-engineering factors may limit the usable flight envelope.
-For example, there are issues centered around financial requirements, manufacturability, passenger ergonomics and safety, airfield requirements, and environmental and noise regulations.
-For example, an airline always wants to maximize its profit because the higher the profit per unit weight of payload carried, the higher the profit.
-In this respect, the empty weight of the airplane is critical.
-The benefit is that not only is the fuel burn lower (i.e., lower costs for a given payload), but the revenue can also be increased by carrying more payload.
-The need to carry more payload is one reason why using lightweight composite materials has become so critically important in modern aircraft design.
-This is not because composites are necessarily lighter per se but because they can be better tailored to give better strength-to-weight ratio.
+While fundamental engineering issues are critical, non-engineering factors may limit the usable flight envelope.
+For example, issues are centered around financial requirements, manufacturability, passenger ergonomics and safety, airfield requirements, and environmental and noise regulations.
+For example, an airline always wants to maximize its profit; in this respect, the airplane’s empty weight is critical.
+The benefit is that not only is the fuel burn lower (i.e., lower costs for a given payload) but the revenue can also be increased by carrying more payload.
+One reason lightweight composite materials have become critically important in modern aircraft design is the need to take more payload.
+This is not because composites are necessarily lighter per se but because they can be better tailored to give a better strength-to-weight ratio.

 The figure below shows the flight envelope of high-performance jet airplanes that can reach supersonic flight speeds, at least at higher altitudes.
-In this case, the envelope has again been established with the aid of flight test, which has included various types of maneuvers, including accelerations, decelerations, climbs, and descents.
-Notice this airplane’s relatively broad flight envelope in terms of attainable altitudes and airspeeds (Mach numbers).
+In this case, the envelope has again been established with the aid of flight test data, which has included various types of maneuvers, including accelerations, decelerations, climbs, and descents.
+Notice this airplane’s relatively broad flight envelope regarding attainable altitudes and airspeeds (Mach numbers).
 However, such high-performance airplanes tend to expose the limits of aeronautical technology, which tie closely to the limitations imposed by aerodynamics and the strength of the airframe and the engines.

 Other Possible Limiting Factors

-The engines themselves may suffer various problems that may limit the airplane’s flight boundary, including surge/stall issues and intake buzz.
+The engines themselves may suffer various problems limiting the airplane’s flight boundary, including surge/stall issues and intake buzz.
 Intake “buzz” is usually associated with supersonic airplanes, which have inlets designed to reduce the flow speeds to subsonic conditions before the flow enters the engine’s compressor stage.
-The buzz phenomenon, if it occurs, involves the interaction between the surface boundary layer flows and the shock waves, which can result in an unsteady flow behavior at the intake to the engine.
+If it occurs, the buzz phenomenon involves the interaction between the surface boundary layer flows and the shock waves, which can result in an erratic flow behavior at the intake to the engine.

 Engine surges can occur on all jet engines when a stall manifests in the compressor stage.
 However, the onset is usually precipitated by operating the aircraft at an excessive angle of attack, especially when flying at lower airspeeds, e.g., during takeoff.
 The phenomenon results in a sudden back pressure through the engine, resulting in unstable engine operation.
-In some cases, the combustion process is interrupted to the degree that raw fuel ends up burning in the tailpipe, often resulting in a spectacular series of “bangs” with the discharge of smoke and flames.
+In some cases, the combustion process is interrupted so that raw fuel burns in the tailpipe, often resulting in a spectacular series of “bangs” with the discharge of smoke and flames.